Mission Statement:

 Pollution from greenhouse gases, noise, light, runoff, erosion, ozone-depleting compounds, air and soil contaminants

-Clifden ecoCampsite continues to strive towards a minimal environmental impact approach at this sensitive natural habitat site, on which it is located.
-We are lucky to be situated in a secluded rural environment away from noise and light pollution and air/soil contaminants.
-We endeavour to keep any contamination caused by our business to a minimum and ensure that our activities do not jeopardize the provision of any basic services to neighbouring communities.
+Clifden Eco Beach campsite is working towards a minimal environmental impact approach on the natural habitat site on which it is located.
+We are lucky to be situated in a secluded rural area away from noise and light pollution and air/soil contaminants and we aim to keep any contamination caused by our business to a minimum and ensure that our activities do not jeopardize the provision of any basic services to neighbouring communities.
+We

 • Engage in ecological countryside management techniques on the land to manage erosion and eradicate drift waste

-• Monitor and eliminate contaminants on land including invasive plant species
+• Monitor and eliminate contaminants on the land including invasive plant species

-• Have an ‘Ecotourism Policy’ displayed on the website and campsite notice board
+• Have an Eco Policy displayed on the website and Campsite notice board

 • Have a carbon calculator on our website with information on how to reduce and offset carbon emissions